 Referee (if appointed) and

 Two team managers not directly involved in the dispute, will convene to settle the matter.

-(iii) All disputes must be in writing and lodged with the championship organiser within half an hour of the incident.
+(iii) All disputes must be in writing and lodged with the championship manager within half an hour of the incident.

 (iv) The decision of the disputes committee is final.